Sheshcode1809/Steel_Defect_Streamlit/README.md

 - The model weights should be loaded within `model.py`.
 Ensure `model.pth` is placed correctly if loading external weights.
 - The `users.db` SQLite database stores user credentials and prediction history.
-- Custom CSS (`style.css`) enhances the appearance of the Streamlit interface.

 ---